lorisleiva/laravel-actions-docs/2.x/upgrade.md

 }
 ```

 On the other hand, v2 no longer forces your actions to extend anything and gives you the freedom to write your action classes exactly as you want them to be.
-Instead, it uses traits to provide helper methods and recognise that your action wants to be acted on in certain way.
+Instead, it uses traits to provide helper methods and recognise that your action wants to be acted on in a certain way.

 Each pattern comes with their own trait — `AsController`, `AsJob`, etc. — and are bundled together in a `AsAction` trait (See "[More granular traits](./granular-traits)").